UniversalDependencies/UD_English-CHILDES/README.md

 # Summary

-This repository contains the Universal Dependencies (UD) treebanks derived from CHILDES corpora.
+This repository contains Universal Dependencies (UD) trees for utterances from child–adult spoken interactions in English, drawn from [CHILDES](https://childes.talkbank.org/) transcripts.

 # Introduction
-This treebank is built based on three existing treebanks (details in Source Section).
+This treebank is built based on three existing treebanks (details under [References](#references)).
 We compile, harmonize, and manually correct major UD-style annotations of CHILDES data into a consistent, unified UD format, resulting in a gold-standard treebank of 48K sentences and 236K tokens.
 ## Overall Statistics